dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

 In :ref:`example` it was demonstrated how to calculate photoabsorption spectrum from the time-dependent dipole moment data collected with ``DipoleMomentWriter`` observer.
-However, any (also user-written) analysis tools can be embedded as a separate observers in the general time-propagation framework.
+However, any (also user-written) analysis tools can be attached as a separate observers in the general time-propagation framework.

 There are two ways to perform analysis: